-Many women become pregnant easily, but for others this may require some assistance.
-ZRT’s Fertility Profile can help if you:
+Many women become pregnant easily, but for others, this may require some assistance.
+ZRT’s Fertility Profile can help both men and women with infertility if you:

 - Have hormonal symptoms